CeriOSRey/Everything_Swift/Everything_Swift/Wiki/IQ_ Performance_Security.md

 - If your app needs to connect to older servers that don’t support TLS, you can add ATS exceptions selectively.
 However, limit exceptions to specific domains or frameworks.
 - Always prefer HTTPS over HTTP for server communication.

-## 3. How would you explain App Transport Security to a new iOS developer?
+## 3. What experience do you have of using the keychain?
 - The keychain is like a secure vault for your app.
 It’s where you store small pieces of sensitive user data, such as passwords or tokens.
 - Storing sensitive data without encryption is risky.
 The keychain ensures that your data remains encrypted.
 - First-Time Setup: When your app needs credentials (like a password), it prompts the user to provide them.
 After successful authentication, your app stores these credentials in the keychain.